How Did Work Train Fight Score Overall?

 The Highlights

-Our phone call really got us pumped for the visit and the reception staff on departure were very friendly.
-Our coach was energetic and had the fundamentals to be very good.
+The phone inquiry really got us pumped for the visit and the reception staff on departure were very friendly.

 What Our Evaluator Had To Say